Tigers vs. Red Sox Player Props Betting Odds

 Greene Stats

-- Riley Greene has 17 doubles, three triples, 10 home runs, 30 walks and 27 RBI (92 total hits).
-He has swiped six bases.
+- Riley Greene has 93 hits with 17 doubles, three triples, 10 home runs, 30 walks and 28 RBI.
+He's also stolen six bases.

-- Greene brings a four-game streak with at least one hit into this one.
-In his last five games he is batting .286 with three doubles, a home run, a walk and two RBI.
+- Greene enters this game looking to extend his five-game hit streak.
+During his last five outings he is hitting .389 with three doubles, a home run, a walk and three RBI.

 Greene Recent Games